The 7 Signs and 7 “I Am” Statements of the Messiah:

 What about the Messiah’s own resurrection?
 Why is it not counted among the Seven Signs?

-Although the Resurrection of Messiah is certainly evidence authenticating the Master’s messiahship it stands apart from the Seven Signs.
-In this case, the Messiah was dead.
-Then He was resurrected.
-So in this sense, ‘He’ was not performing a sign.
-Adonai the Father was manifesting His own Divine power upon the lifeless body of His Beloved Son Yeshua (lit. the Salvation of Adonai).
-Therefore, this act was much more than a “sign” manifested by the Messiah.
-In Truth, it was necessarily an external authentication by our Father in heaven (Avinu Shebashamayim) of the permanent ministry of the Messiah.
-The Father has appointed the Messiah to be our High Priest forever, according to the priesthood of Malki-Tzedek (Genesis 14:18-20; Psalm 110:4).
+The resurrection of Messiah stands apart from the Seven Signs.
+The Messiah was dead.
+Then he was resurrected from the dead.
+The Messiah was not the one who performed this sign.
+Adonai Avinu (our Father) was manifesting His own Divine power upon the lifeless body of His Beloved Son and our Savior—-the Messiah Yeshua.
+Therefore, this sign was necessarily an authentication by our Father in heaven (Avinu Shebashamayim) that Rabbi Yeshua was His Messiah.
+The Father has appointed Rabbi Yeshua to be our High Priest forever, according to His priesthood of Malki-Tzedek (Genesis 14:18-20; Psalm 110:4).

 וּמַלְכִּי־צֶדֶק מֶלֶךְ שָׁלֵם הֹוצִיא לֶחֶם וָיָיִן וְהוּא כֹהֵן לְאֵל עֶלְיֹֽון׃ וַֽיְבָרְכֵהוּ וַיֹּאמַר בָּרוּךְ אַבְרָם לְאֵל עֶלְיֹון קֹנֵה שָׁמַיִם וָאָֽרֶץ׃ וּבָרוּךְ אֵל עֶלְיֹון אֲשֶׁר־מִגֵּן צָרֶיךָ בְּיָדֶךָ וַיִּתֶּן־לֹו מַעֲשֵׂר מִכֹּֽל׃